cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 ## Summary

-With very little effort we were able to build a custom "**application state first**" router for our application.
+With little effort we were able to build a custom "**application state first**" router for our application.
 Like many common tools needed in an application, like talking to the server, local storage etc., there are often small differences in the requirements.
 And even more often you do not need the full implementation of the tool you are using.
 By using simple tools you can meet the actual requirements of the application more "head on" and this was an example of that.